In a 2012 keynote speech at the Smithsonian, I heard a renowned system scientist say:

 In all of the science at that symposium - which was a lot in its own right - nobody got into the correlation between a population collapse and a civilization collapse.
 A civilization collapse is a different question.

 To be clear, in case this subject is new to you, a population collapse does not mean the population disappears.
+It's not an extinction.
 It means that there is a lot of death (and in our case, probably also destruction), but typically the species itself survives.
-Often in significantly smaller numbers, but not always.
+Often in significantly smaller numbers.
+A reduction in population is not the same as a collapse.
+Something like a pandemic can cause a reduction.
+Cascading related effects such as wars over resources or treatements, infrastructure outages, famine, or other factors can cause a larger population collapse.

 So if we were to run into such a population collapse, which according to this science was inevitable, perhaps civilization could survive?